 “In life you learn to lose, to fall and to pick yourself up and to continue and that’s judo.
 Nobody has any fault, if you win or lose, you are equal as persons and as athletes.

-“My educational in judo has been a very Japanese style and I’m grateful for that, it explains my character in the sport and in my life.”
+“My education in judo has been a very Japanese style and I’m grateful for that, it explains my character in the sport and in my life.”

 Inevitably, for a 35-year-old elite athlete, the conversation moves towards the unavoidable subject of the future.

-“I have no idea about my future, he says, before adding: “but I believe I can still achieve things in this sport, I can still medals and I still have the desire right now.
+“I have no idea about my future," he says, before adding: “but I believe I can still achieve things in this sport, I can still win medals and I still have the desire right now.

 “I want to overcome my challenges now, it’s a hard time, but I’m still standing and my mind is strong.”